va3dxv/wx.py/README.md

 5 */2 * * * /usr/local/sbin/wx.py -f >/dev/null 2>&1

-add to /etc/asterisk/rpt.conf under [functions]
+add to /etc/asterisk/rpt.conf under [functions] where 86 or 87 are the DTMF control commands you want to use and where 99999 is your node number

-86=cmd,asterisk -rx "rpt localplay 47960 /etc/asterisk/custom/wxcurrent"
+86=cmd,asterisk -rx "rpt localplay 99999 /etc/asterisk/custom/wxcurrent"

-87=cmd,asterisk -rx "rpt localplay 47960 /etc/asterisk/custom/wxforecast"
+87=cmd,asterisk -rx "rpt localplay 99999 /etc/asterisk/custom/wxforecast"